Alvin J. Siteman Cancer Center: Patient care and services

 More than 350 Washington University research scientists and physicians provide inpatient and outpatient care at Siteman.
 The center also offers patient and family support services, including discussion and education groups.

 In 2018, Siteman announced it would build a second proton therapy unit at its S. Lee Kling Proton Therapy Center.
 The first opened in late 2013.

 Research

-Scientists and physicians affiliated with Siteman hold more than $145 million in cancer research and related training grants.
+Scientists and physicians affiliated with Siteman hold more than $185 million in cancer research and related training grants, including $66 million from the NCI.
 The results of basic laboratory research are rapidly incorporated into treatment advances.
 This process is enhanced by patient access to more than 500 therapeutic clinical studies, including many collaborative efforts with other leading cancer centers throughout the country.

 In 2013, three scientists affiliated with Siteman, Washington University School of Medicine and the McDonnell Genome Institute were included on the Thomson Reuters list of “Hottest Scientific Researchers of 2012”: Richard K. Wilson, Elaine Mardis, and Li Ding.
 The list recognized the 21 most-cited researchers of 2012.
 Robert Fulton, a fourth scientist from Washington University School of Medicine and the McDonnell Genome Institute, also made the list.